 - Ipilimumab is the latest FDA-approved drug for melanoma.
 Like IL-2 therapy, Ipilimumab is administered in the hospital under watch of a special care team.

-- Targeted therapy: This treatment uses a drug to target or change the activity of a specific feature of the melanoma cell.
+This treatment uses a drug to target or change the activity of a specific feature of the melanoma cell.
 For example, Vemurafenib is a drug that targets tumors that have a damaged BRAF gene.
 Only patients with this specific melanoma type benefit from this treatment.
 Other targeted therapies are available through clinical research studies at our Transplant and Cellular Therapy Center.

-- Systemic chemotherapy: May be part of your treatment if your melanoma has spread beyond the skin.
+Systemic chemotherapy may be part of your treatment if your melanoma has spread beyond the skin.
 Given intravenously (IV) or taken orally (by mouth), the drugs circulate the body, seeking rapidly-dividing cancer cells to destroy.
 While several chemotherapy drugs are available for melanoma, no single agent has been proven to work better than the others.
 If your treatment plan includes systemic chemotherapy, your Roswell Park oncologist will choose the drug or combination of drugs that match your situation.

 Roswell Park is the only care center in Western New York that offers these regional chemotherapy treatments:

 - Isolated Limb Perfusion (ILP): Also called isolated arterial perfusion, this treatment is a type of regional chemotherapy that treats only the affected limb, such as the arm or leg.
 After surgery to remove as much of the cancer as possible, high doses of chemotherapy drugs are placed directly in the blood vessels leading to the affected limb.
 Blood flow to the limb is temporarily halted, keeping the treatment at the tumor site and preventing the drugs from circulating to rest of the body.